mickfuzz/phd4/_posts/thesis_chapters/2024-7-2-Literature_review.md

 - Make things Complex, not Complicated
 - Draw from Student Desires - students will engage more with the material, feeling like the creations are their own.

+**LINK**
+The main concept of UMC is remixing a game to build.
+Scratch has been instrumental in bringing this methodology into clubs and classrooms as an explicit feature of its online community.
+FIND SOURCE

 <!--
   - Scaffold Students and Teachers- Providing the necessary pro-gramming blocks students need to complete a choice ala a Par-son’s Problem greatly reduces cognitive load, especially in activitieswhere lots of choices means lots of blocks.
 Similarly, giving teachers a “Cheat Sheet" of answers for each choice, scaffolds their abilityto act as a facilitator and debugger.